Georges Khabbaz: Early life

 Khabbaz was born into a family of artists.

-His father Georges Joubran Khabbaz has starred in plays like Sahriyyi for Ziad Rahbani and has appeared on television in Les Miserables and Youth 73.

-His mother Odette Atiyyeh is also a theatre person, appearing frequently in local festivals.
+His father, Georges Joubran Khabbaz, has starred in plays like Sahriyyi for Ziad Rahbani and has appeared on television in Les Miserables and Youth 73.
+His mother Odette Atiyyeh is also a theatre person, frequently performing at local festivals.

-Georges Khabbaz studied at Holy Spirit University of Kaslik where he obtained a degree in musical comedy.

-He was four years old when he first appeared on stage for a school play titled Life of St. Maron.
-Professionally, his theater career began in 1994.
+Georges Khabbaz studied at the Holy Spirit University of Kaslik where he obtained a degree in musical comedy.
+He was four years old when he first appeared on stage in a school play called The Life of St. Maron.
+Professionally, his theatre career began in 1994.

 Career

 Films

 In 2006, Georges Khabbaz starred with Nada Abou Farhat in the film Under the Bombs (or Sous Les Bombes) directed by Philippe Aractingi.
-The film, which used "real shots of the war and of the horrors it created among the civilian population", follows a Muslim woman as she tries to find her son in the immediate aftermath of the Lebanese war, accompanied by a Christian taxi driver Georges Khabbaz.
-London Evening Standard reviewer Derek Malcolm praised (Georges Khabbaz)'s performance as "excellent".
+The film, which used "real shots of the war and of the horrors it created among the civilian population", follows a Muslim woman as she tries to find her son in the immediate aftermath of the 2006 Lebanon War, accompanied by a Christian taxi driver named Georges Khabbaz.
+London Evening Standard reviewer Derek Malcolm praised Georges Khabbaz's performance as "excellent".
 However, Time Out London reviewer Dave Calhoun described the film as "deeply flawed".
 The film was one of 16 out of 983 submissions to be selected for screening at the 2008 Sundance Film Festival in the World Cinema Dramatic Competition.
 Khabbaz was awarded Best Actor in a Feature at the 8th Annual Rotterdam Film Festival for the role.

-Alain Spira wrote in Paris Match on May 5, 2008 that Georges Khabbaz the star in his country is "literally Al Pacinesque."
+Alain Spira wrote in Paris Match on May 5, 2008, that Georges Khabbaz the star in his country is "literally Al Pacinesque."

-The 2008 film Silina, directed by Hatem Ali, saw Khabbaz together with Duraid Lahham and Miriam Fares in a film retelling of the operetta Hala and the King (originally by Mansour and Assi Rahbani).
-Khabbaz plays the King of Silina, who is tricked by his entourage and as a result proposes marriage to a poor woman, believing her to be a princess he is destined to marry.
+The 2008 film Silina, directed by Hatem Ali, saw Khabbaz together with Duraid Lahham and Myriam Fares in a film retelling of the operetta Hala and the King (originally by Mansour and Assi Rahbani).
+Khabbaz plays the King of Silina, who is tricked by his entourage.
+This results in him proposing marriage to a rich woman, believing her to be the princess he is destined to marry.